ewof/TownyWaypoints/README.md

 ### Permission nodes

-- `townywaypoints.admin` Allows use of the reload command and disables cooldown/distance/p2p check on travel.
+- `townywaypoints.admin` Allows use of the reload command and disables all permission checks.
+- Towny's `towny.command.town.set.spawn` permission node is needed for a player to set the spawn of a waypoint.
+- Towny's `towny.command.town.toggle.public` permission node is needed for a player to set the open status of a waypoint.

 ---